izzy-baulk/EPQ-artefact/essay.md

 ### Theoretical and Scientific

 The theoretical side of my artefact proved the most challenging to understand, as it forced me to learn physics ideas and equations that ordinarily wouldn’t be encountered until undergraduate study.
-Furthermore, with the programming element of my project, it was necessary to not only be familiar with these difficult concepts, but understand them to a level high enough to recreate them within the constraints of a programming language.
+Furthermore, with the programming element of my project, it was necessary to not only be familiar with these difficult concepts, but be proficient enough to recreate them within the constraints of a programming language.
+I had to ensure that I was considering any and all factors that might affect the accuracy of my simulation, for example, relativity concerns a different branch of physics to the one which my project was most explicitly linked to, but still needed consideration in my program.

 ### Mathematical

-However, it was the mathematical element of the project which created the most setbacks, as I would be forced to wait to meet a further mechanics teacher to go through the required calculations if I was faced with a problem, and simply would not be able to progress with a feature of my simulation until I learned the necessary maths behind it.
+However, it was the mathematical element of the project which created the most setbacks, as when working on a mathematical problem, progress with that part of the code would be completely halted until I found a solution.
+For example, during the several weeks I was trying to find a method for calculating vector components of a photon travelling in two dimensions, I could not continue writing the modelling code.
+To remain productive, I instead began work on my essay, and created the necessary subplots and database formatting functions.

 ### Computational